unloggedio/documentation/docs/0-Guttor.md

-# Guttor Icons & What they mean
+# Guttor Icon States

 Once you install Unlogged, for each method in your code base, you will see different guttor icons.
-The code, record, replay lifecycle revolves around these 7 gutter icons.
+The code, record, replay lifecycle revolves around these 6 gutter icons.

 Here are different gutter icons and what they mean